-According to the \Cref{prop:betterdcd} and the inequality \cref{eq:fvsfk}, we get that if $g$ is less convex than $g'$ then which means $f_g^k$ should fit better $f$ than $f_{g'}^k$ on $D$.
-This result reveals the most important key point for characterizing a `good' dc decomposition that is: ``$g$ and $h$ should be as less convex as possible."
-Now, we can give a definition on `better' dc decomposition as follows: \begin{definition} For any dc function $f$, supposing we have two dc decompositions $g-h$ and $g'-h'$.
-We can say that $g$ and $h$ are better than $g'$ and $h'$ if and only if $g$ is less convex than $g'$ or $h$ is less convex than $h'$. \end{definition}

-In our applications, one of the major differences among dc programming formulations $(P_{DC})$, $(P'_{DC})$, $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$ is that: $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$ are based on two parameters $\rho_1$ and $\rho_2$ given in \Cref{thm:boundsofspectralradius}, while $(P_{DC})$ and $(P'_{DC})$ are based on DSOSC decompositions without parameter.
-In virtue of \Cref{def:betterdcp}, it is easy to conclude that for problems $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$, the smaller $\rho_1$ and $\rho_2$ are, the better dc decomposition will be.
-Moreover, since $\rho_1$ and $\rho_2$ defined in \Cref{thm:boundsofspectralradius} are depending on the bounds of $\lambda$, thus we can further conclude that: ``The tighter bounds of $\lambda$ is, the better dc decomposition will be."
-That is the reason why we are interested in seeking a tighter bound for $\lambda$ in \Cref{sec:boundoflambda}.
+The major differences among dc programming formulations $(P_{DC})$, $(P'_{DC})$, $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$ is that $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$ are based on two parameters $\rho_1$ and $\rho_2$ given in Theorem \ref{thm:boundsofspectralradius}, while $(P_{DC})$ and $(P'_{DC})$ are based on DCSOS decompositions without a parameter.
+In virtue of Definition \ref{def:betterdcp}, it is easy to conclude that for problems $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$, the smaller $\rho_1$ and $\rho_2$ are, the better dc decomposition is.
+Moreover, since $\rho_1$ and $\rho_2$ defined in Theorem \ref{thm:boundsofspectralradius} depend on the bounds of $\lambda$, thus we can further conclude that the tighter bounds of $\lambda$ are, the better dc decomposition is.
+This explains why we were so interested in seeking a tighter bound for $\lambda$ in section \ref{sec:boundoflambda}.

-Once the bounds of $\lambda$ is given as $[l,u]$, in order to find a better dc decompositions than \cref{eq:ghatandhhat,eq:ghat'andhhat'}, we propose here a strategy of \emph{local dc decomposition} as follows:
+In order to find a better dc decomposition than (\ref{eq:ghatandhhat}) and (\ref{eq:ghat'andhhat'}), we propose a \emph{local dc decomposition} strategy that is explained below.